 Ruth Dean direct telephone line: 01223 338664

 Karen Miles direct telephone line 01223 747162

-(The answerphone is only accessed during working hours and if we are in clinic consultations there will be a delay in response).
+(The answerphone is checked intermittently during the normal working week and there may be a delay in response if we are consulting).

 If you need medical advice when the Health & Wellbeing Centre is closed contact the Porters' Lodges (tel.
 01223 338600) or your own GP Surgery.